|Aoraki Dragon Boat

 Remember, the small-bridge area is Out of Bounds.
 Under the Swing Bridge is OK, but the gaps under the eastern bridge are too narrow for safe passage.

 If you need access to the boats, contact Rick Smith for the padlock codes etc.

 Which is yet another reason to let Aoraki know when your team wants to train at Lake Pegasus or Lake Rua or Owles Terrace.

 Lake Rua (part of "Roto Kohatu")

 Another popular site is "Lake Rua" which is just north of Johns Rd, near the Airport.
 This makes it very handy for teams like Airways and Aurecon Engineering.
 And especially handy for the School teams like St Margarets, Riccarton and Hillmorton.
 Aoraki is grateful to CCC Park Ranger Arthur Adcock for allowing us (and Kore Sailing and one or two other groups) to use the smaller of the lakes at Roto Kohatu.

 NOTE: during summer, Lake Rua has Boats beside the containers that you can use.
 We now have a 40 foot container at the lake and so use the standard Combination number to get into the side door of the yellow container for the sweep oars, life jackets, safety gear etc. If you have forgotten your paddles you may borrow the ones in the container but please return them.
-There are several boats at Lake Rua at the moment - multiple Champion 20-paddler boats and usually a Swift 10-Man boat -see below.
+There are several boats at Lake Rua at the moment - Champion 20-paddler boats and Swift 10-Man boat -see below.

 NOTE: There is a DETOUR in place.
 Access to Greywacke Rd WAS directly off Johns Rd (OPPOSITE the Harewood Crematorium).
 But since the road widening work, we now have to enter from Sawyers Arms Rd: